Is the AI Bubble About to Pop? Insights on the AI Bubble Prediction for 2026

 3) Workplace adoption is moving faster than people think

-NBER survey research finds that nearly 40% of US adults (18–64) used generative AI by late 2024, with 23% of employed respondents using it for work at least once in the prior week, and adoption patterns as fast as the PC (overall faster than PCs or the internet).
+NBER survey research finds that nearly 40% of US adults (18–64) used generative AI by late 2024, with 23% of employed respondents using it for work at least once in the prior week, and adoption patterns as fast as the PC in the stock market (overall faster than PCs or the internet).
 NBER

 That is not “bubble behaviour”; it's platform diffusion.